|cover main news cv research data public teaching ENJ|

 [Picture: one of our models; credit: Zakamska, Begelman, Blandford, 2008]

 Eccentricities of extrasolar planets.
-The high eccentricities of extrasolar planets came as a surprise since it was usually believed that planets formed from a disk and therefore were expected to have nearly circular orbits.
+The high eccentricities of extrasolar planets came as a surprise (review by Tremaine and Zakamska) since it was usually believed that planets formed from a disk and therefore were expected to have nearly circular orbits.
 In collaboration with S.Tremaine, I have explored the possibility that eccentricities are excited in the outer parts of an extended planetary disk by encounters with stars passing at a distance of a few hundred AU.
 The eccentricities then propagate toward inner planets, as we described using Laplace-Lagrange secular perturbation theory.
 High eccentricities ( > 0.1) may be excited in planetary systems around stars that are formed in relatively dense, long-lived open clusters.

 More recently, with collaborators M.Pan and E.Ford, I investigated observational biases in the measurements of exoplanet orbital parameters -- especially eccentricity -- obtained from radial velocity observations.
 We created a mock catalog of radial velocity data, choosing input planet masses, orbital periods, and observing patterns from actual radial velocity surveys and varying input eccentricities.
 We then analyzed the simulated data sets using Markov chain Monte-Carlo simulations and compared calculated orbital parameters with the input values.
 We found a significant bias in the determination of small eccentricities in radial velocity surveys.
 Since eccentricity is positive definite, eccentricities of planets on nearly circular (e < 0.05) orbits are preferentially overestimated.
 Though the extrasolar planet catalogs report eccentricities below 0.05 for just 19% of single-planet systems, we estimate that the true fraction of e < 0.05 orbits is about 35%.
 These methods can be applied to multi-planet systems and to other types of planetary surveys.